LoRA on the Go: Instance-level Dynamic LoRA Selection and Merging: The Proposed Methodology

 or entropy-based measures,

 derived from the projection distribution, both of which capture how strongly a LoRA adapter responds to the input.
 Intuitively, a larger projection norm indicates stronger activation and thus greater influence on the model’s output, while lower-entropy projections imply more confident and focused responses.
 Hence, these metrics serve as natural indicators of adapter relevance.
 Here, we take the reciprocal of entropy so that scores are always positive and lower-entropy (i.e., more confident) adapters receive larger weights.
+See Appendix~\ref{sec:signals_theory} for the theoretical interpretation of norm and entropy as signals.

 To examine whether these projection-based signals indeed capture task relevance, Fig.~\ref{fig:signal_intensity_norm} demonstrates signal intensities across existing LoRA adapters (from the pool) and datasets.
 Each column represents a LoRA trained on a specific dataset, while each row represents the dataset used for inference.
 The heatmap values indicate the normalized signal (here, norm) when each LoRA is applied to samples from different datasets.
 A clear block-diagonal pattern emerges, highlighted with red boxes, revealing that \textbf{\textit{similar tasks activate LoRAs in similar ways}}.
 This observation provides empirical evidence that the extracted signals reflect meaningful semantic relationships among tasks and can effectively guide adapter selection without any additional training.